Working in the UK for EU Citizens

 - It will take 4-8 weeks before a successful applicant can start working.

-- Help EU staff get settled status (Check out the Employer Toolkit).
+- Help EU staff apply to the EU Settlement Scheme (Check out the Employer Toolkit).

 - Apply for a licence from UK Visas & Immigration (there is a cost).

 - Details of the point-based system or information from the Migration Advisory Committee.

 - Current list of shortage occupations.

 - Check out the London Mayor’s European Londoners Hub

 From 1 January 2021 UK employers hiring EU residents will need to become a sponsor of the applicant and fulfil obligations under the UK’s new points-based immigration system, which will apply to all nationalities.

 Support for firms to prepare for new rules for business and trade.